What: The Leukemia & Lymphoma Society’s ‘Light the Night’ event raises funds for cancer research and cures and honors those touched by blood cancers.

 Every morning, when he felt well enough, Nathan got up at 4:30 and met buddies in Gillette when the gym doors opened at 5 a.m. so he could work out before working on the ranch.

-When his immunities were down due to courses of chemo, he wore a mask and still worked out hard.
+When his his immune system was down due to courses of chemo, he wore a mask and still worked out hard.
 One day, he pushed himself too much and passed out.
 Another time, he dropped a barbell on his face.
 Neither incident stopped him.
 Nathan just assigned friends to keep an eye on him in case he got woozy and fainted again.

 Julia, meanwhile, had graduated from vet school and was considering job offers far from Wyoming.
 She’s originally from Casper and had met Nathan when she was tending bar at a restaurant in Laramie.
 Each was dating someone else at the time, but they kept in touch and a strong friendship developed.